tarwn/lessthandot-hugo/blogs/content/posts/2013-01-15-displaying-net-build-warnings-in.md

 ```text
 Write-Host "##teamcity[buildStatisticValue key='buildWarnings' value='$count']"
 ```
 Adding a [custom chart][5] requires us to dig into the configurations of TeamCity.
-I&#8217;m going to add a chart that will be displayed for any build that provides the warning count number above, so I&#8217;ll open the <code class="codespan">[teamCity data dir]/config/main-config.xml</code> file and add the following section:
+I'm going to add a chart that will be displayed for any build that provides the warning count number above, so I'll open the <code class="codespan">[teamCity data dir]/config/main-config.xml</code> file and add the following section:

 ```text
 <graph title="Build Warnings" hideFilters="showFailed" seriesTitle="Warning" format="">